How to Talk to Your Family and Friends continued...

-Talking to Co-workers and Your Boss
+How to Talk to Coworkers and Your Boss

 Read up on legal issues.
 If you think you need help at work -- like extra breaks or a better-designed workspace -- know your rights before you talk to your employer.
 Contact the Job Accommodation Network, which can advise you.
 Talk it over with your doctor too, White says.